Refined Bobtcheva-Messia Invariants of 4-Dimensional 2-Handlebodies: Refined invariant

 thanks to the universal coefficient theorem\footnote{Whenever coefficients are omitted, they are assumed to be in $\Z$.}.
 Notice that the space $C_k(W,\partial W)$ of relative cellular $k$-chains of $(W,\partial W)$ is generated by the set of cocores $\{ 0 \} \times D^k$ of $(4-k)$-han\-dles $D^{4-k} \times D^k$.
 If $D$ is a Kirby diagram of $W$, and if we fix an arbitrary ordering of all components of $D$, then, up to isotopy, the cocore of the $i$th $1$-han\-dle appears in the Kirby diagram of $W$ as the \dmnsnl{2} Seifert disc $d_i$ of the $i$th dotted component (the complementary hemisphere of $d_i$ in the boundary of the cocore lies in $\partial W$, and has therefore been carved under the diagram, while the interior of the cocore lies in the interior of $W$).
 Similarly, if we fix an arbitrary orientation for every undotted component of $D$, then, up to isotopy, the cocore of the $j$th $2$-han\-dle appears in the Kirby diagram of $W$ as the \dmnsnl{2} Seifert disc $m_j$ of a positive meridian of the $j$th undotted component.
 The differential $\partial : C_3(W,\partial W) \to C_2(W,\partial W)$ is defined as $\partial(d_i) = m_{j_1} + \ldots + m_{j_k}$, where $d_i$ and $m_{j_1}, \ldots, m_{j_k}$ are related by the following picture.

+In other words, in the specified bases, $\partial$ is represented by the linking matrix between dotted and undotted components.
 If the orientation of one of the vertical strands in the above configuration is reversed, the sign of the contribution of the corresponding meridian to the sum should also be reversed.
 Then, $H_2(W,\partial W)$ is by definition equal to $\coker(\partial)$, and $H^2(W,\partial W;G)$ can be identified with the subgroup of $\Hom(C_2(W,\partial W),G)$ composed of those linear maps that vanish on $\im(\partial)$.

 A \textit{$G$-Kirby diagram} of $(W,\omega)$ is obtained from a Kirby diagram of $W$ by orienting every undotted component and labeling it by $\omega(m) \in G$, where $m \in C_2(W,\partial W)$ denotes the \dmnsnl{2} Seifert disc of a positive meridian of the undotted component.
 Two $G$-Kirby diagrams represent the same pair $(W,\omega)$ if and only if they are related by a finite sequence of \textit{$G$-Kirby moves}: